The impact of the API

 The answer is no. But to better understand why not, we need to know what the price of medicines consists of.

-For the development of a new medicine, pharma companies need money for R&D, but for this article, we decided to zoom in on the costs of generic medicines, so medicines of which the patent has expired.
+For the development of new medicine, pharma companies need money for R&D, but for this article, we decided to zoom in on the costs of generic medicines, so medicines of which the patent has expired.

-,Back to basics
+Back to basics

 Breaking down the cost price of drugs isn’t easy.
 Medicine producers usually aren’t thrilled to share exactly what they paid for an API, the other ingredients and production costs.
 So we will set up an example case and then break down all the relevant costs.

-In a publication from 2018, by scientists from the University of London, Liverpool and Harvard, research was done on the production costs and potential prices for insulin related medicine.
+In a publication from 2018 by scientists from the University of London, Liverpool and Harvard, research was done on the production costs and potential prices for insulin-related medicine.

 But to better understand what costs what, we will set up an example medicine production line together: